ashaabrizvi/Credit_Card_Clients_Default/README.md

 Deployed on Heroku - https://creditcardclientsdefault.herokuapp.com/ ( Sometimes it may not work due to limited dynos in free tier on Heroku )

 Solution - GitHub repository is another cool way of hosting the code for the Streamlit web app.
-This cannot be counted as an entire deployment method but one of the excellent features of Streamlite is that it allows a link to the code in the streamlit run command.
+This cannot be counted as an entire deployment method but one of the excellent features of Streamlit that it allows a link to the code in the streamlit run command.

 <code>streamlit run https://github.com/ashaabrizvi/Credit_Card_Clients_Default/blob/master/creditcard.py</code>